 In just three years ZEF has made a real difference supporting the Zimbabwe Parks and Wildlife Management Authority and reinforcing the efforts of several implementing partner organizations.
 Visit the Zambezi Elephant Fund website to learn more.

 We are honored to help spread awareness and raise funds for this cause, as this work is important in the protection of the magnificent elephants as well as other animals of this area.
 I have just painted a series of elephants in Africa, including one of the Zimbabewe elephant turned YouTube star, Boswell.
-A portion of the proceeds from the sale of these will benefit the Zambezi Elephant Fund.
+A portion of the proceeds from the sale of these paintings benefited the Zambezi Elephant Fund.